 The only problem is, Puss isn’t the only one interested in the star.

-We first meet Puss himself, our famous fearless hero, whose extravagant and daredevil attitude leads him to lose yet another life.
-But even after dying for the eight time, Puss still refuses to retire from the adventurous life.
+We first meet Puss himself (Antonio Banderas), our famous fearless hero, whose extravagant and daredevil attitude leads him to lose yet another life.
+But even after dying for the eighth time, Puss still refuses to retire from the adventurous life.
 As the legend says “Puss in Boots laughs in the face of the death.”

 But when death himself comes for Puss, trust me no one is laughing.

 Wagner Moura was fantastic as The Big Bad Wolf.
 His entrance was amazing, and his presence always eclipsed every other character when he was on screen.
 He was cold, menacing, and always there to remind Puss that his days were numbered.

 But besides the wolf, Puss also had to deal with other parties interested in the star.
 Goldilocks and her three bears gang were honestly too good for this movie.
 I loved her dynamic with Papa & Mama Bear, but it was her banter with Baby Bear (Samson Kayo) that had me crying with laughter.
 (I still can’t believe Florence Pugh’s Voiced Goldilocks).